build-on-aws/content/tutorials/using-image-recognition-to-detect-traffic-accidents/index.md

 ## Prerequisites

-Before starting this guide, you will need an **AWS account**.
-If you don't already have an account, follow the [Setting Up Your AWS Environment](https://aws.amazon.com/getting-started/guides/setup-environment/) getting started guide for a quick overview.
+Before starting this guide, you'll need an **AWS account**.
+If you don't already have an account, follow the [Setting Up Your AWS Environment](https://aws.amazon.com/getting-started/guides/setup-environment/) guide for a quick overview.

 ## Implementation